At least 10 dead in mass shooting at Buffalo supermarket

-BUFFALO, N.Y.
-(AP/WIVB/NEXSTAR) – At least 10 people were killed in a mass shooting at a Tops Markets grocery store in Buffalo, New York, according to law enforcement officials who spoke with the Associated Press, in addition to Buffalo Police.

-The suspect was identified as Payton Gendron, of Conklin, about 200 miles southeast of Buffalo, officials told AP.
-Witnesses reported Gendron, an 18 year-old white male, was wearing military-style clothing in addition to the body armor, according to police.
+Details on the number of additional people shot at the Tops Friendly Market and their conditions weren’t immediately available.
+The two officials were not permitted to speak publicly on the matter and did so on the condition of anonymity.
+The suspect was being questioned Saturday evening by the FBI, one of the officials said.

+Investigators believe the gunman may have been streaming the shooting through a camera affixed to his helmet, one of the officials said.
+The video showed the gunman, dressed in military gear, pulling up to the front of the store with a rifle on the front seat and then pointing the rifle at people in the parking lot as he exited the vehicle and opening fire, the official said.

-Police report at least 13 people were shot.
-Four people were store employees, officials say.
-Of the victims, 11 were Black and two were white.
-One of the victims was a recently retired police officer who was working as a security guard at the store, according to officials.
+It also shows the suspect walking into the supermarket and shooting several other victims inside, the official said.
+One of the victims was a recently retired police officer who was working as a security guard at the store, according to the official.

-The gunman entered the supermarket with a rifle and opened fire, according to one official who spoke with the AP.
-Investigators say he was livestreaming the shooting and were looking into whether he had posted a manifesto online, the official said.

-The FBI is investigating the shooting as both a hate crime and racially motivated violent extremism, officials said Saturday.
+One of the officials cautioned the investigation was in its preliminary stages and that authorities hadn’t yet discerned a clear motive, but were investigating whether the shooting was racially motivated.

 The supermarket is in a predominately Black neighborhood, about 3 miles (5 kilometers) north of downtown Buffalo.
 The surrounding area is primarily residential, with a Family Dollar store and fire station near the store.